MaciekStachu/java-lessons/README.md

 This is monorepo to keep my all lessons in java

 ## How to run it?
-You can build it and run using intelJ
+You can build it and run using intelliJ